-While HTC takes long time, the High Performance Computing (HPC) is usually characterized by computing the problems which have small number of tasks and are relatively tightly coupled and can be executed in highly parallel environment.
+While HTC takes a long time, the High Performance Computing (HPC) is usually characterized by computing problems that have a small number of tasks.
+These are relatively tightly coupled and can be executed in a highly parallel environment.
 Performance is measured usually in operations per second [87, 88].
-The grid infrastructure can involve HPC servers or clusters, thus a job or tasks that requires such HPC hardware are scheduled and executed there.
+The grid infrastructure can involve HPC servers or clusters and thus, a job or task that requires such HPC hardware is scheduled and executed there.

-Many Task Computing (MTC) aims to bridge HTC and HPC, while the computation usually takes shorter time, the data exchange is in MB rather in GB, performance is measured in tasks per seconds rather than jobs per months or years and involves computing relatively much more heterogeneous problems which are not "happily" parallel.
-However, middleware for HPC or HTC which are present in grid-computing infrastructures may introduce some shortcomings, therefore a prototype task execution framework suitable for MTC was proposed and implemented by Raicu et al.[89, 90, 91].
-The MTC seems suitable to be performed on cloud-computing technologies, which introduces some benefits over classical grids, however such clouds should be oriented for HPC systems and generic public cloud may introduce low performance than expected [92].
+Many Task Computing (MTC) aims to bridge HTC and HPC.
+While the computation usually takes a shorter amount of time, the data exchange is in MB rather than GB.
+Performance is measured in tasks per seconds rather than jobs per months or years and it involves computing much more heterogeneous problems, which are not "happily" parallel.
+However, middleware for HPC or HTC, which are present in grid computing infrastructures, may introduce some shortcomings.
+Therefore, Raicu et al. proposed and implemented a prototype task execution framework, which is suitable for MTC [89, 90, 91].
+MTC seems suitable for performance on cloud computing technologies and has some benefits over classical grids.
+However, such clouds should be oriented for HPC systems and a generic public cloud may introduce a lower performance than expected [92].

 2.3.8 Workflows and Gateways

-A workflow is an abstract description of the process of computation and data manipulation specified by an expert to express what should be done within the distributed system.
-It automates the process of computation by composing data manipulation steps and tasks and solving failure events.
+A workflow is an abstract description of the process of computation and data manipulation, which is specified by an expert to express in order to express what should be done within a distributed system.
+It automates the process of computation by composing data manipulation steps and tasks, as well as solving failed events.

-The workflow can be encoded in any programming or scripting language, however some higher level languages evolved.
-In business domain a Business Process Execution Language (BPEL) is an OASIS standard and becomes one of the most used language for describing workflow of orchestration of web services and transaction steps [93].
-In scientific domain different workflow systems are operational including BPEL with different capabilities.
-Taxonomies of some existing workflow systems were published by Yu, Zhao et al. [94, 95, 96].
+The workflow can be encoded in any programming or scripting language, however, some higher level languages have evolved.
+In the business domain, a Business Process Execution Language (BPEL) is an OASIS standard and has become one of the most used languages for describing the workflow of orchestration of web services and transaction steps [93].
+In the scientific domain, different workflow systems are operational, including BPEL, with different capabilities.
+Yu, Zhao et al. published the taxonomies of some of the existing workflow systems [94, 95, 96].
 Workflows in cloud computing are covered by web technologies programming languages (Javascript) [81].

-The workflow system which implements the concrete workflow language is usually tightly coupled with the specific grid-computing or cloud-computing infrastructure.
+The workflow system, which implements concrete workflow language, is usually tightly coupled with a specific grid computing or cloud computing infrastructure.

-To connect different grid-infrastructures a mutual workflow management system is used to integrate them as proposed by Kacsuk et al. [97, 98] or an interoperability is solved by separating abstract workflow representation and concrete implementation showed on selected existing workflow systems introduced by Planensteiner et al. [99].
+To connect the different grid infrastructures, a mutual workflow management system is used to integrate them, as proposed by Kacsuk et al. [97, 98], or an interoperability is solved.
+This is achieved by separating the abstract workflow representation and concrete implementation, which are shown on the selected existing workflow systems, as introduced by Planensteiner et al. [99].

-Scientific gateway incorporates higher level services for specific scientific community e.g. as a web portal or desktop application to control the process of computation via a workflow [100].
-For building the scientific gateways several frameworks were developed e.g. Apache Airavata [101, 102] or WS-PGRADE/gUSE[103].
-And the concrete instances are available for broader area of scientific community.
+Scientific gateways incorporate a higher level of services for specific scientific communities, e.g., as a web portal or desktop application in order to control the process of computation via a workflow [100].
+Several frameworks were developed for building scientific gateways, e.g., Apache Airavata [101, 102] or WS-PGRADE/gUSE[103].
+Furthermore, the concrete instances are available for a broader area of the scientific community.

 Chapter 3